-Propeller’s 1st series of free workshops to develop creative digital skills begins with the introduction of augmented reality.
+Propeller’s free workshops to develop creative digital skills continues with the introduction of augmented reality.

 Session 1: An introduction to AR

 Saturday 29th January 2022 from 2-4pm

 An overview of the basics of augmented reality and the different solutions available for making your own AR artwork.
 Edie will share their own experiences of working with AR as an individual artist with little tech expertise, showcasing 4 different easy-to-use approaches.
 You will get a chance to try out some AR experiences and talk about individual goals for what you’d like to make.
 (The 4 methods covered are AR.js, Vuforia, Spark AR and <model-viewer>)

 Saturday 5th February from 2-4pm